-Have you ever seen someone who looked unconscious on the side of the road but walked on by?
+Have you ever seen someone collapsed on the side of the road but walked on by?
 Or ignored a person who’s fallen over?
 Maybe when you got home you thought, ‘I really should have done something’.
 This is the “bystander effect”.
 But don’t despair: by reading this you’re on track to never walk on by again.

 If someone we know is hurt or in distress, we are likely to step in and help them.
 If we know exactly how to help them, we are even more likely to get involved.

 However, if we come across a stranger or someone we don’t know so well who appears to be hurt or in distress, we might not want to approach them.

 There could be good reason for this.
 For example, we might judge the situation to be too dangerous.
 But at other times our reluctance is unwarranted.

 We might convince ourselves someone else will come to that person’s aid instead.
 Or we might think that we don’t have time to help – or even know how to.